runxel/rhino-secrets/README.md

 `_MergeAllFaces` command to turn _coplanar polysurface faces_ into one face.

 ### Rebuild your edges
-If you use the `RebuildEdges` command it will restore the original trimmed or non-trimmed edges of a surface.
+If you use the `_RebuildEdges` command it will restore the original trimmed or non-trimmed edges of a surface.
 This will vastly reduce the amount of newly added control points of most surfaces that are extruded from- or matched to the surface with rebuilt edges.
-You can usethis macro with polysurfaces:
+You can use this macro with polysurfaces:
 ```
 ! _Explode
 _RebuildEdges _Enter